 When the Lights went out: A History of Blackouts in America is a fascinating cultural, technological, and institutional history of power failures and blackouts in the United States, showing their broader relevance and oft trans-formative spirit beyond merely the inconvenience of losing power.

-An extremely rich, flavorful, and tender recipe that combines together the wonders of bacon and prosciutto with tender rump/chuck roast to produce an incredibly appetizing meat dish.
+An extremely rich, flavorful, and tender recipe that combines the wonders of bacon and prosciutto with tender rump/chuck roast to produce an incredibly appetizing meat dish.

 Richly spiced meatballs in a yogurt broth with rice, butter, and cilantro produces a hearty and deliciously tantalizing soup.